lenasterg/wpms_snippet/README.md

 # wpms_snippet
-Functions for customize WordPress multisite
+Plugins and functions for customize WordPress multisite